fncbook/fnc/python/chapter13.md

 ```

 ::::{warning}
-The contour and surface plotting functions expect the *transpose* of the outputs of `mtx`.
+The contour and surface plotting functions in `matplotlib` expect the *transpose* of the outputs of `mtx`.
 If you forget to do that, the $x$ and $y$ axes will be swapped.
 ::::

 ```{code-cell}